 Two of Portland’s biggest beer festivals take place in downtown Portland – the Oregon Brewers Festival is on the waterfront in late July and the Holiday Ale Festival is in Pioneer Square in early December.
 Portland Saturday Market also takes place on the SW waterfront on weekends and it’s a great place to find locally made treasures.

 Most of Portland’s hotels are located in SW Portland, so if you prefer staying in a hotel instead of an Airbnb then this is the best neighborhood for you.
 You’ll almost certainly need to pay for parking in Downtown Portland so keep this extra expense in mind if you’re planning on renting a car and staying in this neighborhood.

 Unfortunately, I’ve found that Downtown Portland feels quite a bit less safe at night now than it did a few years ago.
-There is less nightlife in Downtown than in many of Portland’s other neighborhoods and as a result, fewer people around in the evening.
-Plus the homeless and drug problems have gotten worse and as a female, I don’t feel comfortable walking around alone after the sun goes down.
+There is less nightlife in Downtown than in many of Portland’s other neighborhoods and as a result, fewer people are around in the evening.
+Plus, the homeless and drug problems have gotten worse and as a female, I don’t feel comfortable walking around alone after the sun goes down.
 If you do choose to stay in a hotel in Downtown Portland, you may feel more comfortable using Uber to get around after dark.

 10 Best Things to Do in SW Portland

 - See the Portlandia Statue – the second-largest copper hammered statue in the world